Model Pruning Enables Efficient Federated Learning on Edge Devices: PruneFL

 \section{PruneFL}

 Our proposed PruneFL approach includes two stages: initial pruning at a selected client and further pruning involving both the server and clients during the FL process.
+The initial pruning can be done with biased data at a single client that has a relatively high computational capability, and the further pruning stage will ``remove'' the bias and refine the model.
 We use \textit{adaptive pruning} in both stages.
+The illustration of the overall procedure is presented in Fig.~\ref{fig:prunefl_illu}.
 In the following, we introduce the two pruning stages (Section~\ref{sec:distributed-pruning}) and adaptive pruning (Section~\ref{sec:adaptive_pruning}).